-The Secretary’s Advisory Committee on Heritable Disorders in Newborns and Children (SACHDNC) recommends that every newborn screening program in the United States include a uniform screening panel of 31 primary and 26 secondary conditions.
-This panel is called the Recommended Uniform Screening Panel (RUSP (PDF - 141 KB)).
+The Discretionary Advisory Committee on Heritable Disorders in Newborns and Children (DACHDNC) recommends that every newborn screening program in the United States include a uniform screening panel of 31 primary and 26 secondary conditions.
+This panel is called the Recommended Uniform Screening Panel (RUSP) (PDF - 141 KB).

 What are some examples of the benefits of newborn screening?

 Many conditions included today in newborn screening no longer cause serious impairment or illness if treated properly after their early identification and diagnosis—but they once did.
 The three examples that follow are conditions that cause very serious developmental and intellectual disabilities, or death, if they are not detected and treated early enough to prevent damage from the beginning.
 With the ability to test for these conditions soon after birth and to start treatment as soon as they are detected, babies who not very long ago might have died in infancy or early childhood, or needed specialized care, can grow to healthy adulthood.